Donating to charity can be an emotional decision, not a rational one. Therefore your website should reflect your story and goals in a succinct manner.

 How do you know what aspects of the site need to be changed?

 Research and test!
-Ask individuals not associated with your charity to run through your website, look at which pages they instinctively go to, how far down the page they scroll and what copy they skim over.
+Ask individuals not associated with your charity to run through your website, analyse which pages they instinctively go to, how far down the page they scroll and what copy they skim over.
 Ask those individuals what they think the purpose of the site is.
 If their ideas don’t align with yours, then you’ll need to change your call-to-actions.
-Look at your site analytics to figure out which pages on your site users spend the most time on and where they click!
-Once you’ve done all this you’ll be able to improve the overall experience for every single visitor to your site and you should see a direct improvement from this.
 Even if you have a small budget there are tons of free tools to provide the data points you need to make an informed decision.